zachgibson/react-native-parallax-swiper/README.md

-> This project is currently in __beta and APIs are subject to change.__

 # React Native Parallax Swiper
-Configurable parallax swiper that uses [Native Driver](http://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for super smooth parallax.
+Configurable parallax swiper that leverages [useNativeDriver](http://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for 60FPS parallax.
+Allows for your own custom animations outside of this component.

 ## Ways to use this component